garrandall/popular-music-data/tracks/let-me-know--i-have-a-right--gloria-gaynor.md

 Tell me face to face, don't try to be polite

 I'll take it, I'll make it
-Ooh, yes, I will
+Oh yes, I will
-Ooh, yeah, yeah, yeah
+Oh yeah, yeah, yeah

 Listen, listen, I'm livin' each minute with all that I've got Each breath is important, each heartbeat is hot
-That's the way we were way back, you forgot, ooh
+That's the way we were way back, you forgot, oh
 (He forgot, he forgot)
 You leave me so empty, it's makin' me sad
 To know that a good thing has turned for the bad